Pea coat: Etymology

 According to a 1975 edition of The Mariner's Mirror, the term "pea coat" originated from the Dutch or West Frisian word pijjekker or pijjakker, in which pij referred to the type of cloth used, a coarse kind of twilled blue cloth with a nap on one side.
-Jakker designates a man’s short, heavy coat.
+Jakker designates a man's short, heavy coat.

-Another theory, favoured by the US Navy, is that the heavy topcoat worn in cold, miserable weather by seafaring men was once tailored from "pilot cloth" — a heavy, coarse, stout kind of twilled blue cloth with the nap on one side.
-This was sometimes called P-cloth from the initial letter of pilot, and the garment made from it was called a P-jacket — later a pea coat.
+Another theory, favoured by the US Navy, states that the heavy topcoat worn in cold, miserable weather by seafaring men was once tailored from pilot cloth — a heavy, coarse, stout kind of twilled blue cloth with the nap on one side.

+This was sometimes called P-cloth from the initial letter of "pilot", and the garment made from it was called a P-jacket — later a pea coat.
 The term has been used since 1723 to denote coats made from that cloth.

+The English word "pea-jacket" dates from at least 1717.

 Characteristics

 Today, the style is considered a classic, and pea coats are worn by all manner of individuals.
 The style has evolved to the addition of hoods.

 While some of the jackets seen on the street are genuine navy surplus, most are designs inspired by the classic uniform and available from retailers with design variations that reflect current fashion trends, including a variety of fabrics and colours.
-The standard US Navy-issued pea coat uses Navy blue wool and sports buttons (brass for officers, black plastic for enlisted) decorated with an anchor motif.
-The standard fabric for historical pea coats in the 20th century was a smooth and heavy, dark navy blue Kersey wool, which was dense enough to repel wind and rain, and able to contain body heat without further insulation.
+The standard US Navy-issued pea coat uses navy-blue wool and sports buttons (brass for officers, black plastic for enlisted) decorated with an anchor motif.
+The standard fabric for historical pea coats in the twentieth century was a smooth and heavy, dark navy blue Kersey wool, which was dense enough to repel wind and rain, and able to contain body heat without further insulation.
 This wool was left lightly treated after being sheared to retain much of the natural lanolin oil from sheep, thus increasing its water-repelling and insulating properties.
 Kersey was gradually replaced in the U.S. Navy through the 1970s by the rougher black Melton cloth (also lightly treated), a lighter wool that requires a quilted lining to match the warmth of the original Kersey.